luslab/oz-bulk-rnaseq/D. Alignment.md

 5. Viewing

-## Filter data from BAM files
+## Filter BAM files

-- Unlike other aligners, STAR already creates separate bam files of aligned and unmapped.
+Unlike other aligners, STAR already creates separate bam files of aligned and unmapped.

+##Filter out poor alignments

-- Remove poor alignments - eg Phred scale quality <20 & keep alignments which are "properly paired"
+eg Phred scale quality <20 & keep alignments which are "properly paired"
 - Use FLAGS to filter using samtools: `-f` flag includes matches; `-F` flag includes mismatches.
 Flag `4` indicates unmapped.  `-h` is used to print the header

 Count alignments that were aligned: `samtools view -c -F 4 filename.bam`